cardano-foundation/developer-portal/docs/stake-pool-course/overview.md

 This course is designed to (re)introduce you to Cardano, walk you through how to set up a stake pool, and provide guidance on managing and maintaining your stake pool to ensure optimal performance and profitability.

 :::danger Testnet only
-The whole stake pool course is only on the testnet.
-Before you run your pool on the mainnet, you should have practised a lot on the testnet, know how to rotate your KES keys and have great understanding of stake pool security.
+The whole stake pool course is only written for the original Testnet.
+Before you run your pool on Mainnet, you should have practised a lot on the testnet, know how to rotate your KES keys and have great understanding of stake pool security.
 :::

 ## What you will learn